DavidDHDH/steeem/README.md

 Not working yet in v1 :

-- individual trash in the cart
 - search bar filter
-- the money does not arrive on my bank account
+- games money does not arrive on my bank account

 # Getting Started with Create React App